erf-model/ERF/Docs/sphinx_doc/ebverification/C1/README.rst

 Case description
 ################

-This is a similar test case problem as performed for PeleC verification using MASA to construct a manufactured solution.
+This is a similar test case problem as performed for ERF verification using MASA to construct a manufactured solution.
 The MMS is performed around a sphere at a Re number and Mach number of 1.